 |Stability||Lots of vibrations, causing the table saw to move||Very stable table saw due to its weight|

 I myself have been using a Makita MLT100 table saw for years.
-One of the first videos I ever made on my YouTube channel was unboxing this table saw.
 I bought this contractor table saw for several reasons.
 First, there was the low purchase price.
 But also its compact shape was attractive to me because I have a very small workshop.
 A final reason was that I often want to take this table saw with me to other places to be able to perform precise work.

 How to build your workshop on a budget?